MicrosoftDocs/partner-center-pr.de-de/partner-center/partner-center-for-microsoft-cloud-germany.md

 ---
-title: "Partner Center für Microsoft-Cloud Deutschland | Partner Center für Microsoft-Cloud Deutschland"
+title: Partner Center for Microsoft Cloud Germany | Partner Center for Microsoft Cloud Germany
-description: "Partner Center für Microsoft-Cloud Deutschland ist das Unternehmensportal für Microsoft-Partner, die Kunden die Microsoft-Cloudlösungen in EU und EFTA-Ländern anbieten möchten.
-Microsoft-Cloud Deutschland stellt sicher, dass Ihre Kundendaten in Deutschland bleiben und ein angegebener Datenverwalter den Zugriff darauf kontrolliert.
-Gewerbliche Kunden in der Europäischen Union (EU) und der EFTA können Kundendaten in Übereinstimmung mit den zutreffenden deutschen Gesetzen und Vorschriften sowie wichtigen internationalen Standards speichern und verwalten.
-Microsoft kann nicht ohne Genehmigung und Überwachung des deutschen Datenverwalters oder Kunden auf die Kundendaten zugreifen."
+description: Partner Center for Microsoft Cloud Germany is the business portal for Microsoft partners who want to offer Microsoft cloud solutions to customers in EU and EFTA countries.
+Microsoft Cloud Germany ensures that your customer data resides in Germany and a designated German data trustee controls access to it.
+Commercial customers in the European Union (EU) and European Free Trade Association (EFTA) can store and manage customer data in compliance with applicable German laws and regulations as well as key international standards.
+Microsoft cannot access customer data without approval from and supervision by the German data trustee or customer.
 author: MaggiePucciEvans
-ms.openlocfilehash: a959cf7af53eca8416714f347348f3605f652918
+ms.openlocfilehash: ffdc34a15896f63f838159eeb0328255e4ba810d
-ms.sourcegitcommit: 772577c0538a5d5b05d45f0e669697209761ab03
+ms.sourcegitcommit: c47f8e765def420017abe290f2f7327eab2cbba7
-translationtype: HT
+ms.translationtype: HT
+ms.contentlocale: de-DE
+ms.lasthandoff: 07/07/2017
 ---
-# <a name="partner-center-for-microsoft-cloud-germany"></a>Partner Center für Microsoft-Cloud Deutschland
+# <a name="partner-center-for-microsoft-cloud-germany"></a>Partner Center for Microsoft Cloud Germany

-**Betrifft**
+**Applies to**

--  Partner Center für Microsoft-Cloud Deutschland
+-  Partner Center for Microsoft Cloud Germany

-## <a name="microsoft-cloud-germany-meeting-german-data-protection-requirements"></a>Microsoft-Cloud Deutschland: Erfüllen der deutschen Datenschutzanforderungen

-Microsoft Cloud Deutschland dient zur Erfüllung der strengen deutschen Datenschutzanforderungen.
-Ein deutscher Datenverwalter kontrolliert den physischen und logischen Zugriff auf Kundendaten nach deutschem Recht.
-Alle Kundendaten und die Systeme, die den Zugriff auf Kundendaten verwalten und kontrollieren, befinden sich in deutschen Rechenzentren.
-Das Netzwerk zwischen diesen Rechenzentren ist isoliert und in Deutschland dediziert.
+## <a name="microsoft-cloud-germany-meeting-german-data-protection-requirements"></a>Microsoft Cloud Germany: Meeting German data protection requirements

+Microsoft Cloud Germany is designed to meet strict German data protection requirements and includes a German data trustee, operating under German law, who controls physical and logical access to customer data.
+All customer data, and the systems that process or control access to customer data, reside in German datacenters.
+The network between these datacenters is isolated and dedicated within Germany.

-Microsoft-Cloud Deutschland bietet eine eigenständige Instanz von [Microsoft Azure](https://azure.microsoft.com/en-us/overview/clouds/germany/), Office365 und Microsoft Dynamics, die von Rechenzentren in Deutschland bereitgestellt werden.
-Gewerbliche Kunden in der Europäischen Union (EU) und der EFTA können daher Kundendaten in Übereinstimmung mit den zutreffenden deutschen Gesetzen und Vorschriften sowie wichtigen internationalen Standards speichern und verwalten.
-Angestellte von Microsoft können nicht ohne Genehmigung und Überwachung des deutschen Datenverwalters oder Kunden auf die Kundendaten zugreifen.
+Microsoft-Cloud Deutschland bietet eine eigenständige Instanz von [Microsoft Azure](https://go.microsoft.com/fwlink/?linkid=847992), Office365 und Microsoft Dynamics, die von Rechenzentren in Deutschland bereitgestellt werden.
+As a result, commercial customers in the European Union (EU) and European Free Trade Association (EFTA) can store and manage customer data in compliance with applicable German laws and regulations as well as key international standards.
+Microsoft personnel cannot access customer data without approval from and supervision by the German data trustee or customer.

 Weitere Informationen finden Sie unter [Datenblatt von Microsoft Cloud Deutschland](http://download.microsoft.com/download/6/1/3/613C9ECB-9167-4EF5-B131-3BAD8D8A126C/Microsoft_Cloud_Germany_Datasheet.pdf).

-## <a name="partner-center-for-microsoft-cloud-germany-selling-german-cloud-solutions-in-eu-and-efta"></a>Partner Center für Microsoft-Cloud Deutschland: Deutsche Cloudlösungen in EU und EFTA verkaufen
+## <a name="partner-center-for-microsoft-cloud-germany-selling-german-cloud-solutions-in-eu-and-efta"></a>Partner Center for Microsoft Cloud Germany: Selling German Cloud solutions in EU and EFTA

-Nachdem Sie als Cloud-Lösungsanbieter (CSP) für das Microsoft-Cloud Deutschland-Programm registriert sind, können Sie Partner Center verwenden, um deutsche Cloud-spezifische Lösungen und Dienste an Kunden in EU- und EFTA-Ländern/Regionen zu verkaufen.

->**Hinweis**<br>
-Zum Zeitpunkt der Veröffentlichung dieses Artikels, waren folgende Partner Center-Funktionen nicht noch nicht im Partner Center für Microsoft-Cloud Deutschland verfügbar (seit der Veröffentlichung sind möglicherweise einige Funktionen dem Partner Center hinzugefügt worden und diese Liste ist möglicherweise nicht mehr aktuell):

-- Partner suchen
+Once enrolled in the Cloud Solution Provider (CSP) for Microsoft Cloud Germany program, you'll use Partner Center to sell German Cloud-specific solutions and services to customers in EU and EFTA countries/regions.

+>**Note**<br>
+At the time this article was published, the following Partner Center features were not yet available in Partner Center for Microsoft Cloud Germany (since publication, some of the features may have been added to Partner Center and this list may be out of date):

-- Marketingprofile
+- Find a partner
-- Empfehlung
+- Marketing profiles
-- Lizenzanalyse
+- Referrals
-- Kundendaten
+- License analytics
-- Benachrichtigungs-Center
+- Customer insights
-- Indirekte Händler/Anbietermodelle und -Einstellungen
-- Überprüfen der Dienstintegrität
-- Registrierung unabhängiger Softwarehersteller (Independent Software Vendor, ISV)
-- Spezielle Kundenqualifikation
+- Notification center

-Um mit deutschen Gesetzen und Vorschriften übereinzustimmen, die sowohl die Erfassung und Verwendung von Personendaten als auch wichtige internationale Standards regeln, erfolgt die Verwaltung folgender Aufgaben der Partner Center durch bestimmte Service-Portale.

-Feature oder Funktion | Vollständige Aufgaben im
+- Indirect reseller/provider model and settings
+- Check service health
+- Independent Software Vendor (ISV) enrollment
+- Customer special qualification

+To comply with German laws and regulations that govern the collection and use of individuals' data as well as key international standards, the following Partner Center tasks are managed using specific service portals.

+Feature or capability | Complete tasks in
 :--- | :---
-Verwaltung der Benutzer des Partners | Office 365 Admin Zentrum oder Azure für Verwaltungsportale von Microsoft-Cloud Deutschland
-Verwaltung der Benutzer des Kundens | Office 365 Admin-Zentrum oder Azure für Verwaltungsportale von Microsoft-Cloud Deutschland
-Benutzerkennwort zurücksetzen | Verwaltungsportal von Azur für Microsoft-Cloud Deutschland Lizenzverwaltung | Office 365 Admin-Zentrum oder Microsoft Cloud Deutschland Azure Active Directory Lizenzportal
+Partner user management | Office 365 admin center or Azure for Microsoft Cloud Germany admin portal Customer user management | Office 365 admin center or Azure for Microsoft Cloud Germany admin portal Reset user password | Azure for Microsoft Cloud Germany admin portal License management | Office 365 admin center or Microsoft Cloud Germany Azure Active Directory Licensing portal

 Informationen zum Verwalten von Benutzern und Lizenzen finden Sie unter [Benutzer- und Lizenzverwaltung im Partner Center für Microsoft-Cloud Deutschland](user-management-in-partner-center-for-microsoft-cloud-germany.md).